itscoltonhicks/Windows-OS-Administration/README.md

 <img width="800" alt="11  save security events" src="https://github.com/user-attachments/assets/23150f1d-da81-4a3c-9987-e8208b9a6577" loading="lazy"/>

 Then we just give it a name and save it.
-[Here's the saved file from my lab if you want to inspect.]()

 Once it's saved on our local machine, all we need to do is double-click the file.